 What stops me from throwing something away?
 Well, it’s the same as you.
 It must catch my eye, and it must have value.
 Otherwise, why waste my time?

-We’ve been developing dental postcards for nearly two decades and know how to design the most effective cards in the business, but we believe that direct mail has to be part of a larger marketing strategy.
+We’ve been developing dental postcards for nearly two decades and know how to design the most effective dental postcards in the business, but we believe that direct mail has to be part of a larger dental marketing strategy.
 If you only need postcards and don’t mind managing the process yourself, these partners are solid choices.

 We’ve worked with Postcard Mania for years; they’re a great industry partner.
 This company is well known for postcards and has tested every offer, size, and mailing list demographic out there.
 Their sample designs make production fast and easy.